What is Outreachy?

 Before you fill out your application, please have the following information:

-Before you fill out the initial application, write answers to the essay questions.
+Before you fill out the initial application, write answers to the four essay questions.
+Keep your answers in a personal document for future applications.

 The initial application includes four essay questions: